-This vegetable barley soup is both vegetarian and vegan, though if you're not eating dairy-free and vegan, you might like to top it off with a bit of fresh grated Parmesan cheese just before serving for a nice presentation and extra flavor.
+This vegetable barley soup is both vegetarian and vegan as is, though (if you're not eating dairy-free or vegan) you might like to top it off with a bit of fresh grated Parmesan cheese just before serving for a nice presentation and extra flavor.
 Either way, enjoy!

 - 1 tbsp olive oil